resideo/actions/start-and-check/README.md

-# Twistlock Action
+# Start And Check Action

-Run Twistlock to list dependencies that have security vulnerabilities.
+Run a service or script and fail if stdout doesn't contain `checkForLog` or it returns with a non-zero exit code.

 ## Usage
 ```yaml